 This is a far safer way of evicting a tenant, but it does cost more and take longer to execute.

 If you have an issue with a commercial lease and you would like to discuss your options, please contact us today.
-You can call us on 020 7490 5861, email us at email@example.com or complete a Free Enquiry.
-We’ll be in touch soon.
+You can call us on 020 7490 5861 or email us at firstname.lastname@example.org and we will be in touch soon.